KevinA2505/VastVoid/README.md

 and *placa de titanio*.
 Refining consumes the raw materials from your inventory and produces the improved goods.

+### Crafting
+All weapons and artifacts must be built from refined components rather than raw ores.
+The full list of crafting recipes lives in `data/crafting_recipes.json` and you can check them in-game by opening your inventory (**I** by default) and clicking the **Craft** button.

 ## Character creation

 When starting the game you can personalise the player by entering a name,